The new process should also reduce the length, cost and emotional and financial hardship of divorce.

 – age, health, conduct, earning capacity, financial resources and financial obligations of both parties; and

-– the financial position of the respondent as, having regard to the divorce, it is likely to be after the death of the applicant should that person die first. - The court can still make the divorce or dissolution final if it appears that there are circumstances making it desirable for the application to be finalised without delay and the applicant has given the court a satisfactory undertaking to make such financial provision for the respondent that the court will approve of.
+- The court can still make the divorce or dissolution final if it appears that there are circumstances making it desirable for the application to be finalised without delay and the applicant has given the court a satisfactory undertaking to make such financial provision for the respondent that the court will approve of.

 In practice, it may be that financial issues continue to be dealt with by way of a separate application for financial relief, including the potential to apply for maintenance pending suit (interim maintenance) rather than the above additional application, but that remains to be seen.